-How much is the booth fee for the Spring Market?
+How much is the booth fee for the Winter Market?

-The booth fee varies by event location and by size of booth, please refer to the event specific vendor application to find out the details on prices and sizes.
+The booth fee varies by event location and by the size of booth, please refer to the event-specific vendor application to find out the details on prices and sizes.
 Once you have been accepted as a vendor, you will be responsible for paying your booth fee within 14 days.

 How will I know that you have received my application?

 You will get a confirmation of the application receipt via email within 72 hours of applying.
 If you do not get a confirmation email within 72 hours, it means that we DID NOT get your application, please send it again.